 - To begin with, a good indoor bike mat is big enough not only for your cycle bike to sit on but also for you to stand on when mounting or dismounting the bike.
 The size may not seem that important, but ensuring you have a mat that fits the bike is essential to protecting your floors.
 If you have the room, go a little big with your mat, so you can place additional workout equipment and shoes or give yourself a stretching area after a cycle session.

-- Next is having a mat that has good noise insulation as it will make your bike setup a little quieter.
-This is nice for people living in apartment buildings or other living spaces where there are others below.
+- Next is having a mat that has a little noise insulation as it will make your bike setup a little quieter.
+This is nice for people living in apartment buildings or other living spaces where there are others below, such as if your bike trainer is setup above other rooms in your home.

 - You definitely want the mat to be water resistant.
 If you are cycling hard, not only will you sweat, but you will be drinking water that is could spill on the mat.
 Having a water-resistant mat will ensure that the mat material doesn’t warp or mold.
 It would also be very bad for the mat to get wet and then trap underneath it, perhaps damaging the floor below.

 - The mat should also have an anti-slip material on the bottom.
 While cycle bikes are heavy, that doesn’t mean that they couldn’t slide around on the floor.
 A good anti-slip material will keep you and the bike in place during an aggressive ride.